klinvill/CSCI-183-Data-Science/README.md

 #### D3 Visualization
 Visualizations of bike theft data using D3 and the number of people biking to work in counties of the United States.
 The bike theft visualization is based off of a D3 unemployment graphic.
 The number of people biking to work is visualized using a choropleth map in R. This was an in-class activity for a data science class.

+#### ORD Airline Visualization
+Visualization of and blog post about finding which airlines fly out of which airports most frequently.
+This visualization was built partly to satisfy a class assignment and partly as a tool for people who travel often for work to pick an airline to fly with.
+The latest version of the blog post can be found [here] (http://klinvill.github.io/CSCI-183-Data-Science/ORD%20Airline%20Visualization/blog.html).

+#### West Nile Virus
+[Kaggle competition] (https://www.kaggle.com/c/predict-west-nile-virus) on predicting the presence of West Nile Virus in Chicago given dates, weather, and location.
+Most of the work I did is located inside an IPython Notebook.